wattdepot/wattdepot/docs/overview/domainmodel.md

 * Add and delete depositories
 * Add and delete sensors (and their associated locations, models, and properties)
 * Add and delete sensor groups
-* Add and delete collector metadata
+* Add and delete collector process definitions
 * Add and delete measurements (if you are doing this manually).
 * Query the server for measurements and measured values in a variety of ways.